 Later, Michael told us that we were really lucky to see the Harris's Sparrow - apparently it can be extremely difficult to locate during the middle of the day.

 That afternoon after checking his feeders (tons of the usual finches including both redpolls), Michael gave us a bit of a tour for Three-toed Woodpeckers in Pukawska National Park.
 He has seemingly got it down to a science, but despite our best efforts we couldn't turn one up!
 The wind was a little strong and the birds are usually more easily found in the morning.
 However this snow-shoe clad hike was one of my trip highlights.
-Its not everyday that one gets to explore pristine spruce forest in the north, and it was fantastic to not hear other people or cars as we walked.
-The only year bird we got here was Gray Jay.
-I was happy to spot a Northern Shrike at the top of one of the trees which may explain why we didn't see any Boreal Chickadees at this location.
+It's not everyday that one can explore pristine spruce forest in the north, and it was fantastic to not hear other people or cars as we walked.
+The only year bird here was Gray Jay, though I was happy to spot a Northern Shrike at the top of one of the trees.
+This may explain why we did not find any Boreal Chickadees at this location.

 |Mike and I at Pukawska National Park|